graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server/README.md

 * The _boards_ Query Data Fetcher that we have already implemented
 * The _topics()_ Data Fetcher, of the _Board_ Data Fetcher Delegate for each found _Board_

-We also implement the _batchLoader()_ which will be explained in the next paragraph.
+We also implement the _batchLoader()_ method which will be explained in the next paragraph.

 ```Java
 @Component